 So, what options do you have left?
-Well, you could try to give the timeshare back to the resort in which you purchased it from, but this rarely an option.
-Timeshare resorts love collecting your maintenance fees and mortgage payments year after year.
-They are basically interest free loans for your resort.
+Well, you could try to give the timeshare back to the resort in which you purchased it from, but this option may not be available to you.

 Fortunately, there are a few things you can do if you’re looking to get rid of a timeshare with a mortgage balance.

 How To Get Rid of a Timeshare With a Mortgage Balance